MarinaHuber/TradeMySurf/README.md

  + Calculator for board prices
 ![alt tag](https://pbs.twimg.com/media/EGN6v1YWwAEa2bc?format=jpg&name=large)
 # Lessons learned
+The most exciting thing about this work is that I had no idea where it would take me.
+I knew I neede to use Coordinator pattern and that I would not be using a backend.
 # Wish list
 # Credits
  + help from Import Foundation.